ETYSA Begins Planning for 2021 Summer Camps

 Proficiency in sailing skills will be encouraged by games.
 Some of the games will be played by teams, some by individual sailors.
 Some will be on the water in the boats, some will be on land.
 Some games will be competitive (ie have a ‘winner’) and some will be cooperative.
 Each game will emphasize some particular sailing knowledge or skill, such as sailing without a rudder, stopping the boat in a precisely controlled manner, tossing dock lines, or simulating rescues.

-The juniors will be expected to rig & launch the boats for sailing, and at the end of each sailing session, they will be expected to unrig the boats & properly put away all gear.
+The juniors will be expected to rig & launch the boats for sailing, and at the end of each sailing session, they will be expected to de-rig the boats & properly put away all gear.
 Instructors will promote the good care & maintenance of boats & equipment.
+All of these exercises are designed to build character and promote team building.